Get your copy of the O’Reilly Cassandra eBook: The Definitive Guide - Download FREE Today

 One of the most frequently asked questions we receive is “how do I migrate my application that was designed for a relational database to Cassandra?”
 This is a great question with all kinds of practical implications, so we’ve gathered some collective wisdom and best practices to share with you.

-If you’ve concluded it’s time for a change, you’ll need to identify the use cases that are causing the most performance and scalability challenges, and begin prioritizing those use cases for migration.
+If you’ve concluded it’s time for a change, you’ll need to identify the use cases causing the most performance and scalability challenges, and begin prioritizing them for migration.
 Where possible, migrating functionality a bit at a time is generally lower risk than a “big bang” or “flip the switch” migration.

 Once you’ve identified a use case or two to migrate, the migration process includes the following: